YOLOSecFW/YoloSec-Framework/README.md

 # YoloSec-Framework
 A framework for doing security by the seat of your pants.
 Assuming you're wearing any.
 Please God, don't tell me you're not wearing any pants...
 Unless you're a cute infosec girl then it's cool.

+- Ask me about my.
+I double dong dare you.
 - Break shit in production because QA is for pussies.
 - Blame the devs when shit goes south.
 - Push code without source control